Duet3D/wiki-content/User_manual/Tuning/Tool_changing.md

 Only one tool is active at a time.
 To switch between tools, use the T command.
 Tools are conventionally numbered from zero, so in a dual nozzle printer the tools would normally be T0 and T1.
 The current PanelDue firmware expects the tools to be numbered T0, T1 and so on; but the web interface doesn't mind if the tools are not numbered consecutively.

-When the firmware receives a T command and the requested tool number is not already active, it goes through the following sequence:
+## Tool change sequence

+If Tn is used to select tool n but that tool is already active, the command does nothing.
+Otherwise, the sequence followed is:

+**Note:** Prior to RRF 3.3, when changing tools, tool change macro files are not run unless all axes have been homed.
+In RRF 3.3 and later, tool change macro files are run **regardless of whether axes have been homed or not**.
+You can use conditional GCode to choose which commands are executed if axes have been homed/not homed.

-1. If another tool is already selected and all axes have been homed, run macro tfree#.g where # is the number of that tool
+1. If another tool is already selected, run macro **tfree#.g** where # is the number of that tool.
-1. If another tool is already selected, deselect it and set its heaters to their standby temperatures (as defined by the R parameter in the most recent G10 command for that tool)
+1. If another tool is already selected, deselect it and set its heaters to their standby temperatures (as defined by the R parameter in the most recent G10/M568 command for that tool)
-1. If all axes have been homed, run macro tpre#.g where # is the number of the new tool
+1. Run macro **tpre#.g** where # is the number of the new tool
-1. Set the new tool to its operating temperatures specified by the S parameter in the most recent G10 command for that tool
+1. Set the new tool to its operating temperatures specified by the S parameter in the most recent G10/M568 command for that tool
-1. If all axes have been homed, run macro tpost#.g where # is the number of the new tool.
+1. Run macro **tpost#.g** where # is the number of the new tool.
 Typically this file would contain at least a M116 command to wait for its temperatures to stabilise.
 1. Apply any X, Y, Z offset for the new tool specified by G10
 1. Use the new tool.

+## Selecting tool in config.g

-The tool change macro files are not run if the printer has not been homed since power up.
+**Prior to RRF 3.3**, the tool change macro files are not run if the printer has not been homed since power up.
 This allows you to put a T0 command at the end of config.g, which is convenient if you have only one tool.

+In **RRF 3.3 and later**, tool change macro files are run **regardless of whether axes have been homed or not**, and will run if `Tn` is in config.g.
+You can either put `T0 P0` in config.g (to select the tool without running any tool change files), or use conditional GCode to choose which commands are executed.

+## Sample macros

 Here is a sample tfree0.g file: